Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Results

-Let us first summarize the results obtained without the vector interactions in Table~\ref{tab:tablek2}.
+We, first, summarize the results obtained without the vector interactions in Table~\ref{tab:tablek2}.
 We would particularly like to draw attention to $\kappa_{2}^{B,\mu_{S}=0}$ and $\kappa_{2}^{B, n_{s}=0}$.
 These two curvature coefficients are almost independent of the model parameter sets and have very good agreement with the lattice estimations.
 On the other hand, $\kappa_{2}^{S}(\mu_{B}=0)$ is sensitive to the choice of model parameters, especially the 't Hooft determinant, $K$.
-Due to this robust nature of $\kappa_{2}^{B,\mu_{S}=0}$ and $\kappa_{2}^{B, n_{s}=0}$, we will use them to constrain the strength of the vector interactions and will study the effect of the allowed ranges on $\kappa_{2}^{S,\mu_{B}=0}$.
-The LQCD data, with which the ranges of $G_V$ or $g_V$ are constrained, have improved significantly in the last few years.
+Due to this robust nature of $\kappa_{2}^{B,\mu_{S}=0}$ and $\kappa_{2}^{B, n_{s}=0}$, we will use them to constrain the strength of the vector interactions and will simply study the effect of these interactions on $\kappa_{2}^{S,\mu_{B}=0}$.
+The LQCD data, with which the ranges of $G_V$ or $g_V$ are constrained, have improved significantly in the last few years~\cite{Kaczmarek:2011zz,Bellwied:2015rza,Bonati:2015bha,HotQCD:2018pds,Borsanyi:2020fev}.
 In light of the latest LQCD data, we vary $G_V$ and $g_V$ in units of $G_S$, respectively, and examine the corresponding variations in $\kappa_2^B$ and $\kappa_4^B$.
-In Fig.~\ref{fig:kappa2_v}, we illustrate the dependence of $\kappa_2^B$ on $G_V/G_S$ and $g_V/G_S$ for models \RNum{1} and \RNum{2}, respectively.
+In Fig.~\ref{fig:kappa2_v}, we illustrate the dependence of $\kappa_2^B$ on $G_V/G_S$ and $g_V/G_S$ for Model-\RNum{1} and Model-\RNum{2}, respectively.
+Compared to Refs.~\cite{Kashiwa:2011td,Bratovic:2012qs, Contrera:2012wj, Friesen:2014mha, Steinheimer:2014kka, Contrera:2016rqj}, which consider only flavor independent vector interaction, we explore both the flavor-independent and flavor-dependent interactions.
+We also do not include the background gauge field, intending to investigate the effects of the vector interactions on the chiral crossover line solely using the chiral dynamics, particularly because the NJL model is known to capture these dynamics reliably.

 It is important to emphasize that a negative value of the vector coupling increases the effective chemical potential of the $i$th flavor ($\tilde\mu_i$) [see Eq.~\eqref{eq:effective_mu}], leading to an increase in the corresponding number density, implying the interaction to be attractive in nature.
 Similarly, a positive value of the same implies a repulsive-type interaction.
 Needless to say, the phase diagram in the $T-\tilde\mu_i$ plane is independent of the strength of the vector interaction.
 Hence, for attractive interaction, the bare chemical potential ($\mu_{i}$) is less than the effective chemical potential ($\tilde\mu_{i}$).
 This results in a faster decrease of $T_{pc}$ in the $T-\mu_{i}$ plane with increasing $\mu_{i}$ leading to an increase in $\kappa_{2}^{i}$.
 Conversely, for repulsive interaction, $\mu_{i}$ is greater than $\tilde\mu_{i}$ resulting in slower decrease of $T_{pc}$ leading to a decrease in $\kappa_{2}^{i}$.
 This shift in chemical potential, $\mu_{i}$, accounts for the observed monotonic decrease in $\kappa_2^{i}$ as the repulsive strength increases.
 Following Eq.~\eqref{eq:chemicalpotentials} one can relate $\kappa_2^B$ of the $T-\mu_{B}$ plane with $\kappa_{2}^{i}$ of the $T-\mu_{i}$ plane by a factor of $9$.